pledgcorporate/ecard-doc/docs/plugin/integration.md

 An exemple of direct call of Pledg front using signature can be found here [there](https://staging.merchant.ecard.pledg.co/split-url-call-with-signature.html)

 It must be underlined that this integration provides a worse user experience, compared to the integration with the plugin.

+## Direct call of the Pledg back

+This integration is possible only when the client pays by transfer.

+The API is exactly the same as [the one used to call the front](#direct-call-of-the-pledg-front), with the following differences:
+* The settings `redirectUrl` et `cancelUrl` are not applicable
+* The host of the URL is `https://staging.back.ecard.pledg.co` in staging and `https://back.ecard.pledg.co` in production
+* The path of the URL is `/api/payment_by_transfer`
+* The signature is mandatory

+To ease the accounting reconciliation, the client must set in the transfer descriptor the purchase UID returned by Pledg.

+An exemple of such an integration is available [there](https://staging.merchant.ecard.pledg.co/payment_by_transfer.html).

 ## Refunds